Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (07/30/2021):*
+*Quote of the Day (07/31/2021):*

-_**I always advice people - Don't wait !
-Do something when you are young, when you have no responsibilities.
-Invest time in yourself to have great Experiences that are going to enrich you, then you can't possibly lose.**_
+_**Time to improve is limited.
+The clock is always on and doesn't care if you don't feel like it.
+Someone else does and they're passing you by.**_

-Steve Jobs
+William James Moore